gremau/sawyer/README.md

 The `datalog` python package helps users manage and quality assure incoming time-series data files.
 The package is built for environmental sensor networks that have one or more dataloggers that periodically return files containing continuous data to a specified directory.
 File management and quality assurance steps are defined using a set of YAML configuration files.

+Requires pandas (which brings in NumPy) and pyYAML packages.
+Matplotlib should be installed to use the plotting functions.

 WARNING: Documentation here is still being built, so this may be challenging to use.
 Feel free to send me questions or suggestions...

 ## Incoming data expectations